Adamslab/OpenSlider/Bill Of Materials/Readme.md

 PETG or ABS is reccomended.
 No support material is needed.
 Calibrating your bridging settings will help produce cleaner prints.

-0.2mm Layer Height, 3 to 5 perimeters and 25% infill is reccomended.
+0.15mm or 0.2mm Layer Height, 3 to 5 perimeters and 25% infill is reccomended.
 Use your own judgement.

 ## Nuts/Bolts: